jaredly/github-issues-viewer/Readme.md

 It might be interesting to look into auth w/ github...not sure if that's possible in a backend-less app.

+### Not yet implemented things

+- auto-linking to referenced issues
+- auto-linking to commits, comments, etc
+- probably a few other things

 ## Building